Page updated 11/12/2016

 Safety and occupational health work in the Federal service involves the application of recognized principles, standards, and techniques in a broad variety of organizational settings including public and private sector offices, field locations, laboratories, manufacturing enterprises, and storage facilities.

 Although positions in the field vary in organizational settings and specific responsibilities, broad knowledge of safety and occupational health principles, methods, and techniques is a common occupational requirement.
 Skill in recognizing hazardous or potentially hazardous conditions, developing measures to eliminate or control these conditions and effectively communicating the appropriate measures to resolve these problems is essential.
-Knowledge requirements range from the basic methods, techniques, and principles found at the entrance level to comprehensive knowledges and skills necessary to establish and manage programs found at the higher levels.
+Knowledge requirements range from the basic methods, techniques, and principles found at the entrance level to comprehensive knowledge and skills necessary to establish and manage programs found at the higher levels.
 A practical knowledge of the methods, techniques, and procedures applies by industrial hygienists and environmental and fire prevention engineers is frequently necessary.

-Safety and occupational health managers and specialists typically play a role in the formulation, implementation, maintenance or modification of an agency's safety and occupational health program and consequently possession of program knowledges, skills, and abilities is highly important in the successful performance of occupational duties.
+Safety and occupational health managers and specialists typically play a role in the formulation, implementation, maintenance or modification of an agency's safety and occupational health program and consequently possession of program knowledge, skills, and abilities is highly important in the successful performance of occupational duties.
 Safety and occupational health managers and specialists should have a working knowledge of subject-matter areas such as information systems, fiscal, personnel and property management and the social and physical sciences.
 The identification and solution of many safety and occupational health problems often requires cooperation with individuals from these fields.

 Certain positions in the Safety and Occupational Health Management Series may require specialized knowledge of areas such as safety research, employee training, hazardous materials or aviation.
 Where a specialized knowledge is essential in filling a position, selective placement of candidates is encouraged.